denysbutenko/provisioning/README.md

 bash "${TMP}/opz.sh"
 ```

 `opz.sh` does quite a bit of stuff behind the scenes.
 Again, refer to my [blog post](https://tildeslash.io/2017/10/26/Setup-Orange-Pi-Zero-running-Armbian-on-WLAN/) for details, or review the script's source.
-To summarize:

-* Installs a minimal amount of essential software, including `ufw` and `fail2ban`
-* Configures and enables `ufw` to only allow incoming `ssh` on port 22
-* Hardens `/etc/ssh/sshd_config`
-* Interactively sets hostname, changes login shell to `zsh`

 Once done, logout.
 Then `ssh-copy-id username@ip` and done!
+Optionally, install my [server dotfiles][1] with the appropriate [Snippet](#snippets).

 ### Setup WLAN Networking